Rockwood & Company: Business history

-When the younger Jones died in 1946, H. Russell Burbank was promoted from executive vice president to president or Rockwood & Co.
+When the younger Jones died in 1946, H. Russell Burbank was promoted from executive vice president to president of Rockwood & Co.
 Among its marketing activities Rockwood awarded $1,000 scholarships to winners of the Pillsbury bake-off if they used Rockwood products.
 This tactic bore fruit when an entry for "Starlight Mint Surprise Cookies" won the $10,000 second prize at the 1949 contest, and the recipe was included in packages of both Pillsbury and Rockwood products.
 The New York Times reported on a string of cocoa bean thefts at the factory in 1954, and how the police followed a truck driver who was selling part of his cargo.
 Two hundred thousand dollars of cocoa beans were estimated to have been stolen, at the then-price of 54¢ a pound, dropped off at a Gowanus Canal warehouse while being transported to the Erie Basin.

-The company was affected by a global shortage and rise in the price of cocoa beans that year to more than 60¢ a pound.
+The company was affected by a global shortage and rise in the price of cocoa beans that year to more than 50¢ a pound.
 Spending more on beans, but unable to change the retail price, the company started losing money.
 As they looked to sell the company, Jay Pritzker purchased a controlling interest of Rockwood stock, stopping the production of cocoa butter in order to sell cocoa beans themselves through a loophole which would avoid paying tax on the sale.
 He traded the beans to shareholders for more of the company's stock.
 His pricing ensured shareholders would want to sell, and presented an opportunity for arbitrage that Graham-Newman took advantage of, buying shares and immediately trading them to Pritzker for more valuable beans.
 A young Warren Buffett, who worked at Graham-Newman, bought shares but did not participate in arbitrage, understanding from Pritzker's point of view that, in the end, the more profitable company would be worth more.
 The stock price more than quintupled in the end.

 There was another strike in 1957, when the workers, who were members of the Bakery and Confectionary Workers International Union, stopped work amid concerns over severance payments in case the company went out of business.
 The following month, April 1957, the Rockwood Chocolate division was sold to the Sweets Company of America (now Tootsie Roll Industries).
 As part of the deal, the union sacrificed half of their vacation pay.